 Psychiatrists generally discourage those from bipolar disorder from taking jobs that require circadian shifts for fear that it might provoke an outbreak of symptoms.

 The effect of shift work on pregnant women has received a lot of attention from industrial hygienists.
-Night work also increases the chances of the baby being of low birth rate accordning to a couple studies: http://www.ncbi.nlm.nih.gov/pubmed/2617256 and http://www.ncbi.nlm.nih.gov/pubmed/15295380 Both of these epidemiological analyses were from studies in the 20th Century.
+Night work also increases the chances of the baby being of low birth rate according to a couple of studies: http://www.ncbi.nlm.nih.gov/pubmed/15295380 Both of these epidemiological analyses were from studies in the 20th Century.
 Better prenatal care may have changed the risk.
-The UK’s Royal College of Physicians published a study which found: "there was evidence that shift work is not associated with a high risk of adverse pregnancy outcome."

 "Early to bed, and early to rise,